jasonbayton/11ty/_src/android.md

 ### What's new for enterprise in Android 14?

-The official release of Android 14 will be upon us in the next few months.
-Is your organisation prepared for what's to come?
+The official release of Android 14 is here!
+Is your organisation prepared for what's new?
 Check out [what's new in Android 14](/blog/2023/04/android-enterprise-in-android-14/)!

 </div>